openpreserve/odf-validator/docs/VALIDATION.md

 An OpenDocument Package manifest SHALL contain a mimetype file IF a root "/" entry is present.

-If the file named “META-INF/manifest.xml” contains a `<manifest:file-entry>` element whose `manifest:full-path` attribute has the value "/", then a "mimetype" file shall exist
+If the file named “META-INF/manifest.xml” contains a `<manifest:file-entry>` element whose `manifest:full-path` attribute has the value "/", then a "mimetype" file SHALL exist

 See [Section 3.3 of the ODF Package Specification](https://docs.oasis-open.org/office/OpenDocument/v1.3/os/part2-packages/OpenDocument-v1.3-os-part2-packages.html#a_3_3_MIME_Media_Type).